stfc/aiida-mlip/docs/source/user_guide/calculations.rst

 Refer to the API documentation for additional parameters that can be passed.
 Some parameters are not required and don't have a default value set in aiida-mlip.
 In that case the default values will be the same as `janus <https://stfc.github.io/janus-core/>`_
 The only default parameters defined in aiida-mlip are the names of the input and output files, as they do not affect the results of the calculation itself, and are needed in AiiDA to parse the results.
-For example in the code above the parameter "precision" is never defined, neither in the config nor in the run_get_node function.
-The parameter will default to the janus default, which is "float64"

 Submission